death penalty, and why it is never justified

 probably be under control by now.

-not "call for" anything.
-Instead I presented and discussed these
+Rather than "calling for" something, I presented and discussed these

 crucial issues and considered their connections and implications,